realpython/support/readme.md

 2. Add a descriptive title
 3. Add in any notes, comments, feedback into the text box
 4. Add a label - bug, feature, question, or other
+5. You'll automatically be notified as we address the ticket

+#### Help us make Real Python the best it can be!
+Cheers!

 ![logo](https://raw.github.com/realpython/support/master/photo-main.jpg)